References

 -

-Specifying a starting fragment can be extremely powerful when using scoring functions that require a reference structure for alignment (anchor), such as 3D scores.
+- Specifying a good starting fragment can be extremely powerful and is often necessary when using scoring functions that require a reference structure for alignment (anchor), such as 3D scores.

 NOTES ON EXIT VECTORS: